 Cannabis has a long history of cultivation in many African nations; however, most of these nations forbid its use for recreational purposes, while medical marijuana is starting to gain popularity.
 While it is still prohibited in the majority of nations, others, like South Africa, are starting to legalize medical cannabis.

-n Russia, it is prohibited to possess any form of cannabis, whether it is for medical or recreational purposes or CBD made from hemp.
+In Russia, it is prohibited to possess any form of cannabis, whether it is for medical or recreational purposes or CBD made from hemp.

 Lebanon has legalized medical marijuana.
 All other Middle Eastern nations have cannabis prohibitions.

-If you choose to try CBD sales, be careful to purchase it from a reliable supplier.
+If you choose to try Cannabidiol sales, be careful to purchase it from a reliable supplier.
 Additionally, check with your physician to be sure it won’t interfere with any other medications you take.
 Contact us to further check what is CBD and if your market is legal to sell.